coder-lg/tech/_posts/2021-06-08-chromebooks.md

 Every mid range chromebooks are between $200-$300 and, therefore, I end this section here.

 ### The beginning of Android+Linux on Chrome OS
 Google made Chrome OS to fight Windows and till 2017, it was just crap.
 Needed internet to run, no Linux, no Android.
 But, in 2017, Google added Android App support to Chrome OS.
-TIll then, it was just Chrome Apps.
+Till then, it was just Chrome Apps.
 Now, there is changes.
 At least, something's improving.
 But, they added Crostini by 2018/2019.
 Some more improvements.
 But, in 2020, the surge happened.

 I mean, in 2019, Chromebooks were mediocre.
 No big sales.
 But, in 2020, since online schooling appeared, Chromebook sales surged.
 Every parent wanted a Chromebook for their kids.
 So, Chromebooks gained fame.
 For being cheap but, still, fast, with Linux for the devs, Zoom and Google Meet for the kids, and it was helpful.
 Now, the people has realised the Chromebooks were worth it.